junseok44/pulppurism/replit.md

 **Known Limitations:**
 - Comment-level reports not supported (schema limitation - backlog item)
-- Categories are read-only (11 predefined categories)
+- Categories are read-only (11 predefined categories) and only used for agendas, not opinions

 # User Preferences